-Formerly two cottages, now a house, Briar Cottage at 4 Clarke Lane was first built in 1630.
+Formerly two cottages, now one house, Briar Cottage at number 4 Clarke Lane was first built in 1630.
 It was Grade II listed in 1983.
 Briar Cottage is built in sandstone, and has a roof in Kerridge stone-slate with a stone ridge.
 The house is in two storey`s and has a three-bay front, the two right bays projecting slightly forward.
 The windows are mullioned.

 The relevant census entries indicate the following: